urbit/docs/docs/hoon/concepts.md

 noun; its product is a structured noun.
 A mold is idempotent;
 `(mold (mold x))` always equals `(mold x)`.

-Since there's no such thing as a [`span`](#span) declaration, we use molds to define useful spans by example; we also use them to validate untrusted network input.
+Because there's no such thing as a [`type`](#type) declaration, we use molds to define useful types by example; we also use them to validate untrusted network input.

 ### `face` (named variable)